If your iPhone keeps restarting randomly after the iOS 15 update, here are some quick tips you can take to fix this iPhone restarting issue.

 Before you start using the tips below to fix your keep-restarting iPhone, iPad, or iPod touch, you’d better backup your device.
 Because some tips below will require you to erase your iOS device.
 And backing up the device before you take action also protects your data from loss due to misoperation.

 Updating to the new iOS software update may fix the iPhone keeps restarting issue.
 Just go to Settings > General > Tap Software Update to check the update.

-If you failed to update to new update, as Apple said, you can try turning off notifications (Settings > Notifications) for all the apps on your device, then update your device.
+If you failed to update to a new update, as Apple said, you can try turning off notifications (Settings > Notifications) for all the apps on your device, then update your device.
 After that, you can allow notifications for apps again.

 Go to Settings > General > Date & Time and manually set the date to December 1.
 This should stop the endless rebooting on your iPhone.

-If your iPhone or iPad keeps turning off and then turning on while charging or plugging in a headphone, clearing lightning port on your device may be helpful.
+If your iPhone or iPad keeps turning off and then turning on while charging or plugging in a headphone, clearing a lightning port on your device may be helpful.
 Because the Lint, dust or other debris collected in the ports would result in bad electrical connection and the charging

 You can change another cable and charger and try again.
 Maybe your bad cable and charger make your device cannot be charged normally.
 As a result, it keeps turning off and then turning on.

-If your iOS device is in warranty, you can take it to Apple customer store, staff in Apple store will check which part of your iPhone lead to this problem, and help you fix the problem by replacing the bad part, such as cable, charger, connector or battery.
+If your iOS device is in warranty, you can take it to the Apple customer store, staff in the Apple store will check which part of your iPhone lead to this problem, and help you fix the problem by replacing the bad part, such as cable, charger, connector or battery.

 Of course, some phone repair service could also give you a quick way to check your iPhone hardware issue and then fix it.
 For example, Puls has a lot of great phone repair options in most major cities nationwide, with tons of technicians available for Los Angeles iPhone repair.